ultrdth/ultrdth/README.md

 ---

 <p align="center">
-  have a nice day y'all :3
+  Have a nice day y'all :3
 </p>